gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 # Deploy to AWS

-Of course you will need an AWS account.
+You will need an AWS account.

 ## Create an AWS account

-If you _don't_ have any AWS account, create a new one by visiting [https://aws.amazon.com/](https://aws.amazon.com/) and clicking the button to create a new AWS account.
+If you _don't_ have any AWS account, create a new one from [https://aws.amazon.com/](https://aws.amazon.com/).
+Click the button to create a new AWS account.
 You will be asked for your email address and to give your account a name.

-If you _do_ already have an AWS account, we **strongly** recommend using a brand new AWS account for this guide.
-[AWS do too](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html).
-That is best practice, primarily to limit the impact of adverse events.
-Using separate AWS accounts for staging, production, experimenting ... should ensure you can not inadvertently affect a resource.
+Even if you _do_ already have an AWS account, it's **strongly** recommended to use a brand new AWS account for this guide.
+[It is best practice](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html).
+You always want to limit the impact of adverse events.
+Using separate AWS accounts (staging, production and development ...) should ensure you can not inadvertently affect a resource.
 Plus, a new AWS account provides a natural billing boundary.
 To avoid having to provide separate payment details for every new AWS account, they recommend grouping them within the same [AWS Organization](https://aws.amazon.com/organizations/).
-You can then handle _all_ the payments from just _one_ account:
+You can then handle _all_ the billing from just _one_ account:

 ![AWS Organizations](img/aws_organizations_1.jpeg)

 If you do not see the option to manage the organization within your AWS account, your account administrator may need to do this part for you.

-Click the button to create a new account:
+Click the button to create a new account within that organization:

 ![AWS Organizations](img/aws_organizations_2.jpeg)